Scattering of massive particles from black holes and naked singularities: Tidal disruption events

-A star orbiting a supermassive compact object could be ripped apart by tidal forces and produce a luminous transient phenomenon -- a ``tidal disruption event'' (TDE).
-For a sufficiently heavy central compact object the associated tidal radius may be very small in the mass units of the central object, hence TDEs can be used to probe the strong gravity regime \citep{Stone2019}.
-During a TDE fragments of the stellar material will be accreted, producing a bright flare lasting at most a few years \citep{Hills75,Rees88}.
-The dynamics of stellar tidal disruption have been modeled through numerical simulations \cite[e.g.,][]{TDE89,TDE12,TDE13,Dai13,TDE15,TDE16,SadowskiTDE} as well as with simple analytical models \citep{Rees88,Liu2021} while the observational properties of 56 well-studied TDE candidates have been recently reviewed in \cite{revTDE}.
+{To relate our geodesic calculations to astrophysical scenarios, we compare the physical scales involved in a TDE.
+The gravitational radius is $r_g = GM/c^2 = 1.48 M/M_\odot\,$km where $M$ is the mass of the compact object.
+For example, for Sgr~A$^\ast$, with $M = 4.3 \times 10^6 M_\odot$ \citep{EHT_SgrA_p1,gravity22,gravity23}, the diameter of a solar-type star ($R_\odot = 7.0 \times 10^{10}\,$cm) is a sizable fraction of the gravitational radius, $2 R_\odot / r_g = 0.22$.
+For a massive star of $100 M_\odot$, assuming a standard main-sequence mass-radius relation $R_\star \propto M^{0.8}$ \citep{stellar_relationships,StellarReview,StellarReference}, the stellar radius is significantly larger, $R_{\star} = 40 R_\odot$.
+In this case, the ratio of the stellar diameter to the Sgr~A$^\ast$ gravitational radius is $2 R_\star/r_g =8.8$.
+This implies that the debris stream from such a disruption would span a wide range of impact parameters in units of the gravitational radius, sampling a broad portion of the effective potential.}

-The main objective of this work is to investigate the possibility to tell apart central BH from a NkS by observations of the accreting TDE debris stream from a tidally disrupted star.
-To that end, we study the geodesic trajectories of a stream of particles infalling with a constant angular momentum in a space time of a BH and that of a NkS.
-We use the RN geometry as a model spacetime, allowing us to explore both BH and NkS solutions with a change of a single parameter of the metric.
+{In contrast, for the supermassive black hole\footnote{Here we follow the traditional astronomical terminology, even though we mean a compact object that may be a black hole, or a naked singularity.} in M87 with $M = 6.5 \times 10^9 M_\odot$ \citep{EHT_M87_p1}, the scaling even for a massive star is significantly lower, with $2 R_\star/r_g = 0.0058$.
+For a sufficiently heavy central compact object the associated tidal radius may be very small in the mass units of the central object, hence TDEs can be used to probe the strong gravity regime \citep{Stone2019}.}